Juliako/azure-docs/articles/media-services/video-indexer/animated-characters-recognition-how-to.md

 1. Click on the **Content model customization** button in the top-right corner.
 1. Go to the **Animated characters** tab.
 1. Once you click on Manage models in Custom Vision”**, you will be transferred to the Custom Vision account you just connected.

-> [!NOTE]
-> Currently, only models that were created via Video Indexer are supported.
-Models that are created through Custom Vision will not be available.
-In addition, the best practice is to edit models that were created through Video Indexer only through the Video Indexer platform, since changes made through Custom Vision may cause unintended results.

 ### Create an animated characters model